MobilityData/gbfs/gbfs.md

 * Language - An IETF BCP 47 language code.
 For an introduction to IETF BCP 47, refer to https://www.rfc-editor.org/rfc/bcp/bcp47.txt and https://www.w3.org/International/articles/language-tags/.
 Examples: `en` for English, `en-US` for American English, or `de` for German.
 * Latitude - WGS84 latitude in decimal degrees.
 The value MUST be greater than or equal to -90.0 and less than or equal to 90.0.
 Example: `41.890169` for the Colosseum in Rome.
 * Longitude - WGS84 longitude in decimal degrees.
 The value MUST be greater than or equal to -180.0 and less than or equal to 180.0.
 Example: `12.492269` for the Colosseum in Rome.
-* Localized String - A JSON element representing a String value that has been translated into a specific language.
+* <a name="localized-string"></a> Localized String - A JSON element representing a String value that has been translated into a specific language.
 The element consists of the following name-value pairs:

   Field Name | REQUIRED | Type | Defines
   ---|---|---|---
   `text` | Yes | String | The translated text.
   `language` | Yes | Language | IETF BCP 47 language code.
 Must match one of the values specified by the `languages` field in `system_information.json`.

-  Most common specified as Array&lt;Localized String&gt; when specifying translations in multiple languages.
-See [Localization](#Localization) for more details.
+  Most commonly specified as `Array&lt;Localized String&gt;` when specifying translations in multiple languages.
+See [Localization](#localization) for more details.
 * Non-negative Float - A 32-bit floating point number greater than or equal to 0.
 * Non-negative Integer - An integer greater than or equal to 0.
 * Object - A JSON element consisting of key-value pairs (fields).